nicolaei/master/docs/thesis/source/02_existing_research.md

 -----------------------------------------

-While the aim of this thesis is to use scanning to discover other APs from our own AP, the main use of scanning in IEEE802.11 networks is for clients (STAs) to find access points to connect to.
-Typical use-cases are:
+While the aim of this thesis is to use scanning to discover other APs from our own AP, the main use of scanning in IEEE802.11 networks is for clients (STAs) to find access points to connect to and keep their connection alive.
+These are the two typical use-cases found in the wild today [@WifiScanFaq]:

  * When disconnected; finding available APs to connect to or ask for specific APs that the STA has connected to before.

- * When connected; finding APs with the same SSID as the one that the STA is currently connected to, but with a better signal.
+ * While connected; finding APs with the same SSID as the one that the STA is currently connected to, but with a better signal.
 This is typically used for mobile STAs to improve service while roaming.

+In addition to this, some access points have the ability to trigger a scan in order to figure out which channel might be the least congested in the area.
+With this information, the access point might choose to switch channel.

+Lastly, mobile devices may also use IEEE802.11 beacons to enhance their positioning service by using a database of known access point poisitions such as Mozilla Location Services [@MozillaLocationServices].
+It's also worth noting that these services typically use other sources such as bluetooth or GPS to further increase accuracy.

 Differences between active and passive scanning